ftelschow/ResearchGroup/_pages/publications.md

 ## Preprints

-**Riding the SuRF to Continuous Land - I: Precise FWER Control with Gaussian Related Fields**
+**Riding the SuRF to Continuous Land - I: Precise FWER Control with Gaussian Related Fields,**
 F. Telschow, and S. Davenport (2023).
 Soon to be submitted

-**Riding the SuRF to Continuous Land - II:  Precise FWER Control in Neuroimaging using Random Field theory**
+**Riding the SuRF to Continuous Land - II:  Precise FWER Control in Neuroimaging using Random Field theory.**
 S. Davenport, A. SChwartzman, T. Nichols, and F. Telschow (2023).
 Soon to be submitted